Are 4 Digits Passwords Safe? Are 6 Symbols Passwords Safe?

 All of these can be guessed almost instantly via brute force or dictionary attacks, underscoring the importance of a more secure approach.

-Essential Security Concepts: Beyond Password Length
+Needed Security Concepts: Beyond Password Length

 Ok so password length is important but it's just one piece of the security puzzle.
 Here's some other stuff you should think about: